y-xinyi/y-xinyi.github.io/_pages/about.md

 I am interested in interdisciplinary and transregional research on a variety of humanities subjects.
 Here are some topics that interest me:

 - East Asian textiles
 - Historiography of Chinese art history & material culture
 - Folk music/ethnomusicology of East Asia and the Americas
 - Global Jazz
 - Cultural heritage site protection and tourism
 - Digital humanities

 I am also interested in exploring unconventional/multimedia publication forms for academic research.

 Contact
 ------
-I can be reached via email at xinyiye@sas.upenn.edu
+I can be reached via email at xinyiye@sas.upenn.edu.

 Feel free to contact me for any reason, such as research collaboration, learning about college/graduate school experience, or simply finding someone to chitchat.